 To put it another way, a recursive common table expression must look something like the following:

 In the diagram above, initial-select means one or more non-recursive SELECT statements and recursive-select means one or more recursive SELECT statements.
 The most common case is for there to be exactly one initial-select and exactly one recursive-select but more than one of each is allowed.

 Call the table named by the cte-table-name in a recursive common table expression the "recursive table".
 In the recursive-cte bubble diagram above, the recursive table must appear exactly once in the FROM clause of each top-level SELECT statement in the recursive-select and must not appear anywhere else in either the initial-select or the recursive-select, including subqueries.
 The initial-select may be a compound select, but it may not include an ORDER BY, LIMIT, or OFFSET.
 The recursive-select may also be a compound select with the restriction that all elements of that compound must be separated by the same UNION or UNION ALL operator that separates initial-select from recursive-select.
 The recursive-select is allowed to include an ORDER BY, LIMIT, and/or OFFSET but may not use aggregate functions or window functions.

-The ability for the recursive-select to be a compound was added in version 3.34.0 (pending).
+The ability for the recursive-select to be a compound was added in version 3.34.0 (2020-12-01).
 In earlier versions of SQLite, the recursive-select could only be a single simple SELECT statement.

 The basic algorithm for computing the content of the recursive table is as follows:

 The basic procedure above may modified by the following additional rules: